Belize

 - Overnight stay on a private island

-- Sailing tour of islands and coral reefs
+- Sailing tour along islands and coral reefs

 - Helicopter flight over the Great Blue Hole